Linggadjati Agreement: Subsequent developments

 Both sides were unhappy with the agreement, and one member and two advisers to the Commission-General resigned in protest after it was signed.
-The Dutch were unhappy with the Republic establishing foreign relations, including with the Arab League, and with Indonesia maintaining governors in the area that had become the State of East Indonesia.
+The Dutch were unhappy with the Republic establishing foreign relations and with Indonesia maintaining governors in the area that had become the State of East Indonesia.
 Meanwhile, the Indonesians complained about the Dutch establishment of states in East Indonesia and West Borneo.
 The Dutch public's reception of the agreement was mixed – a survey found 38% of respondents supporting the agreement and 36% opposing it.
 One telegram to members of the Dutch Parliament compared the Linggadjati agreement with the Dutch capitulation to Germany in 1940, questioning why the agreement "extradited seventy million Indonesians to Sukarno".

 On 27 May 1947, the Commission General proposed the establishment of a federal council headed by a representative of the Dutch crown to serve as an interim government, as well as a joint police force and the regulation of food distribution.
 The Republic would not be allowed to have an independent foreign policy.
 The Dutch would cooperate with "various political entities of Indonesia" rather than exclusively the Republic.
 The Dutch side asked for a response in 14 days.
 The Indonesian side viewed this as an ultimatum – capitulate to the Dutch or face military action as it would mean de jure Dutch sovereignty over Indonesia.
 Sjahrir agreed to an interim government, but with the Republic comprising half the membership and East Indonesia and Borneo the other half, with no Dutch participation.
 He also rejected a combined police force.
 The Dutch rejected these counter-proposals, but the concessions that Sjahrir had made cost him political support, leaving him fatally weakened.
 He resigned on 27 June.
 Sukarno then declared a state of emergency and took personal charge of the negotiations.

 On 29 June, van Mook wrote to Sukarno to repeat the main points that he believed must be agreed on, including continuing Dutch sovereignty and the joint police force.
 New Prime Minister Amir Sjariffuddin accepted the de jure Dutch authority but refused to agree to the joint police force.
 The Dutch then also demanded an end to Republican hostilities and the food blockade of Dutch-controlled areas by midnight on 16 July.
 The Republicans agreed to a ceasefire if the Dutch would also be bound by it.
 The Indonesian side also suggested arbitration under Article 17 of the agreement.
 However, on 20 July the Dutch abrogated the Linggadjati Agreement, and following a recommendation by van Mook, Dutch Prime Minister Louis Beel ordered the army to commence military intervention.
 This began on the night of 20–21 July in the form of Operation Product.